 Suffering a spinal injury is often catastrophic for the injured person and devastating for family members and friends.
 Despite months of medical care and rehabilitation, many injury victims have lasting disabilities.
 When another person’s careless or negligent actions caused your injuries, there is often an added desire to hold them responsible for the pain and suffering they caused.

 At the Law Firm of Anidjar & Levine, our spinal cord injury lawyers can help you hold the liable party or parties responsible and recover the compensation you deserve for your medical expenses, pain and suffering, and lost wages.
-Call us today at 800-747-3733 to schedule a time for your free, no-obligation case evaluation.

 What are some of the most common causes of spinal cord injuries?